India confirms Jaishankar’s participation in trilateral with China and Russia

 Amidst the multiple intrusions and the death of 20 Indian soldiers, India has ramped up its military readiness along the Indo-China border.

-Meanwhile New Delhi has said peace on border with China is essential for ties to grow, India as said as the stand-off continues.
+Meanwhile, New Delhi has said peace on border with China is essential for ties to grow, India as said as the stand-off continues.

 Major General level talks between India-China held for third consecutive day